Can You Control LG TV With Google Home?

 How Do I Find my LG TV Model?

 Finding the model and operating system of your TV is fairly simple:

 - First, turn on your TV and then select the SETTINGS button.

 - At the bottom of the screen select ALL SETTINGS.

 - Then click ABOUT THIS TV.

-- Your model and system should be clearly visible.
-How To Find Your LG Model
+Your model and system should be clearly visible.

-How Do I Connect My LG TV to my Google Home?
+Why Won’t My LG TV Connect to my Google Home?